iwanders/micro_hap/README.md

 Specifically aimed at running within [embassy](https://github.com/embassy-rs/embassy), currently it only implements the BLE transport, building on the [trouble](https://github.com/embassy-rs/trouble) Bluetooth stack.
 There are many HAP implementations available, a few implement the logic needed to create an IP peripheral but I could not find any that implemented a BLE one, so I wrote one to do just that.
+This is useful if an WiFi network is not available, for example for a moving sensor like in a car.

 - It roughly follows the [reference implementation](https://github.com/apple/HomeKitADK), and thus has the same license.
 - It uses [trouble](https://github.com/embassy-rs/trouble) for interacting with Bluetooth.